Cooperative Marketing - Definition, Importance & Example

 The products can either be complementary, supplementary or might have different seasonal cycles.

 Since the time marketing has existed, many players have worked together to create a value which benefits both parties.
 Cooperative marketing ensures that joint efforts produce a synergy which creates better products and environment thereby adding more value to the customer.
 The customer always get more value through cooperative marketing.
 The customer would get related product or services which will fulfill more than what is expected.

 Two companies joining hands to promote each other by bundling products and services together lead to better exposure and returns in the long run.

-• Economies of Scale: Through collaborative efforts from the involved parties economies of scale can be achieved.
+1. Through collaborative efforts from the involved parties, better returns can be achieved.
 For example; if you are buying supplies, bulk orders can be placed and thus cost can be reduced for the whole order.

-• Exposure: Cooperative marketing offers added exposure to the involved companies as well.
-Companies can advertise together and can attain more penetration in the market with the help of each other’s marketing network.
+2. Companies can advertise together and can attain more market penetration and reach with the help of each other’s marketing network.
 The common advertising can be done through direct mails, print media or it may be online.